Red-Lattice/ddoucette.github.io/mySkills.md

 <h3>HTML</h3>
 <span>I've gained a lot of experience in HTML using it primarily for this website project of mine, as well as some past schoolwork in high school</span>

+<h3>Python</h3>
+<span>This is the first programming language I ever learned, so needless to say I have a lot of exposure to it!
+I can always pick it up really quickly and get to work</span>

 <h3>Git/Github</h3>
 <span>I use github for all of my version control management for my various projects.
 I do it all through command line as well!</span>